agentrickard/domain/README.md

 Active branch is 8-x.1-x.
 Begin any forks from there.

 The underlying API is stable, and it's currently usable for access control.
 The configuration supports manual editing.
 Themes should work.
 Views and Bulk Operations are not yet supported.

+For a complete feature status list, see [CHANGELOG.md](https://github.com/agentrickard/domain/blob/8.x-1.x/CHANGELOG.txt)

 Implementation Notes
 ======